 The village was originally a woollen and market centre with 2 annual fairs and a station.
 Now the village centre is within Dartmoor National Park, and it is a thriving community with shops, businesses, school, village hall and community centre.

-Parish Council meetings normally take place in the Side Hall at the Village Hall, on the 4th Monday of each month (except August), and start at 7:30pm.
+Parish Council meetings normally take place in the Side Hall at the Village Hall, on the 4th Monday of each month starting at 7:30pm.
+In August the meeting takes place at The Old SChool Community Centre.
 All members of the public are invited to attend meetings, and will have the opportunity to speak at a public forum at the start of each meeting.

-To see details of the Parish Council's Unaudtited Accounts for 2015-2016 please use the following link:- South Brent Parish Council Annual Accounting Statement 2015/16
+To see details of the South Brent Parish Council Accounts Annual Governance Statement 2017-18 - Section 1 - Download Here